iobroker-community-adapters/ioBroker.acme/README.md

 Storage and use is handled by an interface contained with the [core ioBroker controller](https://www.npmjs.com/package/iobroker.js-controller).

 ### ACME Challenges

 Two methods of challenge verification are implemented and at least one should be enabled in the configuration page.

-Note that wildcard certificate orders can only be validated using the dns-01 challenge.
+Note that wildcard certificate orders can only be validated using the DNS-01 challenge.

+#### HTTP-01

-* http-01: The adapter starts its own http-01 challenge server on the configured port and address.
+The adapter starts its own HTTP-01 challenge server on the configured port and address.

-  For http-01 challenge to be successful the challenge server's port/address must be publicly reachable from port 80 of the FQDN given in a collection common/alt names from the open internet.
+For a HTTP-01 challenge to be successful the challenge server's port/address **must** be publicly reachable as port 80 of the FQDN given in a collection common/alt names from the open internet.

-  Configure your firewall accordingly.
+Configure your firewall, reverse proxy, etc. accordingly.

+Example scenarios:

+1. The IoB host on which ACME is running is behind a router and that router has a publicly reachable IP address:

+    Solution:
+    - Configure ACME to run on any free port: Eg: 8092.
+    - Configure the router to forward connections to port 80 of it's public address to port 8092 of the IoB host.
+    - Configure the DNS name of the desired certificate common name to resolve to the public address of the router.

+2. The IoB host on which ACME is running has a direct internet connection with a publicly reachable IP address:

+    Solution:
+     - Configure ACME adapter to liston on port 80.
+     - Configure the DNS name of the desired certificate common name to resolve to the public address of the IoB host.

+3. Scenario 1 & 2 are impossible because another service is running on port 80 of the publicly reachable IP address.

+    Possible solutions:

+    1. If the other service is an IoB adapter following port configuration naming standards ACME will stop it before attempting to order a certificate, use port 80 for the HTTP-01 challenge server, and restart any stopped adapter when done.

+       Obviously this causes a short outage for the other adapter which may not be desirable.

+    2. Use a DNS-01 challenge.

+    3. Setup a named virtual host HTTP proxy on port 80 of the router or publicly reachable IoB host.

+       - Give the existing service a different hostname to the one a certificate is required for and configure that hostname to resolve to the same address.
+       - Configure the proxy to forward requests to either the existing service or ACME adapter based on the name used.

+#### DNS-01

-* dns-01: Various dns-01 challenges plugins are implemented for popular domain hosting platforms.
+Various DNS-01 challenge plugins are implemented for popular domain hosting platforms.

 #### References
 See [AMCS.js](https://www.npmjs.com/package/acme) for more details.